 What Are Capacitors Made Of?

-Capacitors consist of two conductive plates separated by an insulating material called the dielectric.
-The type of dielectric determines the capacitor’s properties and applications.
-Common dielectric materials include ceramic, tantalum, aluminum electrolytic, polyester, polypropylene, mica, and paper.
+Every capacitor contains two conductive plates.
+These are separated by an insulating layer known as the dielectric.
+The type of dielectric material used directly impacts the performance.
+Common examples include ceramic, tantalum, electrolytic, polyester, and mica.

 Types of Capacitors